klis87/normy/packages/normy/README.md

 3. objects with the same ids should have a consistent structure, if an object like book in one query has `title` key, it should be `title` in others, not `name` out of a sudden

-Two functions which can be passed to `createNormalizedQueryClient` can help to meet those requirements, `shouldObjectBeNormalized` and `getNormalisationObjectKey`.
+There is a function which can be passed to `createNormalizedQueryClient` can help to meet those requirements, namely `getNormalisationObjectKey`.

-`shouldObjectBeNormalized` and `getNormalisationObjectKey` can help you with 1st point, if for instance you identify objects differently, like by `_id` key, then you can pass `shouldObjectBeNormalized: obj => obj._id !== undefined` and `getNormalisationObjectKey: obj => obj._id`.
+`getNormalisationObjectKey` can help you with 1st point, if for instance you identify objects differently, like by `_id` key, then you can pass `getNormalisationObjectKey: obj => obj._id`.

 `getNormalisationObjectKey` also allows you to pass the 2nd requirement.
-For example, if your ids are unique, but not across the whole app, but within object types, you could use `getNormalisationObjectKey: obj => obj.id + obj.type` or something similar.
+For example, if your ids are unique, but not across the whole app, but within object types, you could use `getNormalisationObjectKey: obj => obj.id && obj.type ? obj.id + obj.type : undefined` or something similar.
 If that is not possible, then you could just compute a suffix yourself, for example:

 ```js